nuneskris/nuneskris.github.io/_publications/DataAnalytics-Storage-2024.md

 # File Format

+I have written a focused article with a [demo on Parquet](https://nuneskris.github.io/talks/Parquet-BestPracticeDemo) which describing its main features features.
+Below are the main featues.

+* Parquet and ORC are preferred for analytical workloads due to their columnar storage format, which optimizes read performance and compression.
+* Avro is preferred for write-heavy workloads and data interchange scenarios due to its row-based storage format and efficient serialization/deserialization.
+* All three formats support schema evolution, making them flexible for changing data structures.
+* Their wide compatibility with big data tools and platforms makes them popular choices in modern data engineering projects.

 # Table Format
 Managing data in files across distributed storage has evolved significantly to mirror the capabilities of a traditional data warehouse.
 A table format organizes data files and allows interaction with the data within these files as if they were a single table.
 It includes the schema representing the data within the files, a timeline/history of records updated or deleted, and supports efficient row-level ACID operations for updates and deletes, as well as data partitioning for query performance.